TalBl/C096411/Unsupervised.md

 The iteration depends on 2 steps:

-- E step: which creates a function for the expectation of the log likelihood estimations using the current estimate for the parameters.
+<b>E step: </b> which creates a function for the expectation of the log likelihood estimations using the current
+	      estimate for the parameters.

 <p align="center">